 - A furnace equipped with a secondary heat exchanger allows you to capture the hot vent gases that normally escape through the flue to preheat the household air.

-- An induced-draft blower will ensure proper venting and keep heated gases moving through the heat exchanger at a constant rate; however, it will shut off when the burner cycles off to keep the heated air in the system.
+- An induced-draft blower will ensure proper venting and keep heated gases moving through the heat exchanger at a constant rate; however, it will shut off when the burner cycles off to keep the system’s heated air.

 - You can reduce the amount of heat escaping the furnace by using a smaller diameter flue pipe.